Creating report card comments for struggling students can be challenging.

 Along with these report card comments for struggling students you will find report card comments for weak students that focus on offering solutions in those areas that need improvement.

-Tweak these report card comments for weak students to make them your own or use verbatim.
+Tweak these report card comments for weak students (and those students performing below grade level) to make them your own or use verbatim.

 - _____ is not able to retell significant details of what he/she just read.
 I recommend that he practices retelling events with comprehension questions for use with any book.